 Similarly, if the EnclaveRemnants participate in the final battle, they remind the wasteland just how terrifying the Enclave was.

 Joshua Graham was this for the NCR and is now this for the Legion, who speak of him as a vengeful spirit (they're not completely wrong).
 NCR snipers made no less than 5 attempts on his life, all of which failed despite all of them managing to shoot him and after his failure to take Hoover Dam Caesar had him covered in Pitch, set alight and thrown into the Grand Canyon.
 Even that wasn't enough to put him down.
-His successor Legate Lanius is equally feared as "The Monster of the East", with the Lonesome Road DLC stating that his greatest weapon isn't his skill in combat (though it is indeed formidable), but his carefully cultivated reputation as a beast feared by both his enemies and his own men.
+His successor Legate Lanius is equally feared as "The Monster of the East", with the Lonesome Road DLC stating that his greatest weapon isn't his skill in combat (though it is indeed formidable), but his carefully cultivated reputation as a mythological figure feared by both his enemies and his own men.